Somerville (Vic.)

 Somerville is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Somerville's cultural diversity was found to be below average.
-As of the latest data, 84.3% of its population were born in Australia, with 92.0% being citizens and 96.2% speaking English only at home.
-Christianity was identified as the main religion, comprising 42.0% of Somerville's population.
+Somerville's cultural diversity was found to be below average, with 84.3% of its population born in Australia, 92.0% being citizens, and 96.2% speaking English only at home.
+Christianity is the predominant religion in Somerville, comprising 42.0% of people.
+Judaism, however, is overrepresented in Somerville compared to Greater Melbourne, making up 0.1% versus 1.0%.

 Frequently Asked Questions - Diversity